 When you’ve got lots of different ages in your family, coordinating meal times and tastes on vacation can be a challenge.
-One resort that excels at simplifying mealtime for families is Northstar California, long regarded as a leading multigenerational resort.
+One resort that excels at simplifying mealtime for families is Northstar California ski resort, long regarded as a leading multigenerational resort.
 “At Northstar everything is designed with families in mind,” says Cassandra Walker, spokesperson for the resort.
 That includes family-friendly condos (with kitchens) adjacent to The Village, and a centrally located gathering place where parents can relax at fireside lounges while watching their kids ice-skate.
 “Our most popular family restaurant is Tavern 6330',” adds Cassandra, “where kids flock to the outdoor fire pit to roast s’mores while parents enjoy après-ski appetizers, cocktails, and microbrews.”

 4. One giant playground for kids

 Not every kid is ready to ski—but pretty much every kid wants to play in the snow, and California’s alpine resorts make it easy to frolic.
 “There are a ton of great kids’ options at Mammoth,” says Lauren Burke of Mammoth Mountain Ski Area, “such as Woolly’s Saturday Parade, Woolly’s Tube Park, and Woolly’s Merry-Go-Round.
 It’s the perfect place for families with both skiers and non-skiers.”